 Boost immunity to keep infections at a minimum

 Eczema (and related illnesses like asthma and sinus issues) is often touted as an autoimmune disease.
-That is the reason why flare ups may gets worse when your baby’s immunity is down.
+That is the reason why flare-ups may get worse when your baby’s immunity is down.
 Thus a keystone in an eczema babies healing plan must include a clean nutritious diet to build up a baby’s immunity.
 A clean, balanced diet is paramount to building a baby’s immunity against infections and bugs.

 Eczema babies need extra doses of skin healing foods

-What started as a huge inconvenience in the beginning, is turning out to be a big blessing.
+What started as a huge inconvenience, is turning out to be a big blessing.
 Yes, we eat at home a lot because this is the only way I know what goes into our food.
-I have learnt to read labels, and now only buy products for which I can understand the ingredients.
+I have learned to read labels, and now only buy products for which I can understand the ingredients.
 Today, as a family, we are eating a cleaner, more nutritious diet at home thanks to his food allergies.

 HAVE A SIMPLIFIED SKIN CARE REGIME

-Early on in the diagnosis, every well meaning friend would recommend moisturisers that worked for someone.
+Early on in the diagnosis, every well-meaning friend would recommend moisturizers that worked for someone.
 I ended up with a truckload of creams at home and a very irritated baby who always had some new cream plastered on him.
-Every time I spot tested a new moisturising cream, I would hope in anticipation that it would clear up his rashes.
+Every time I spot tested a new moisturizing cream, I would hope in anticipation that it would clear up his rashes.
 As if that new cream was some miracle cure.
-Well it never happened.
-Moisturisers are not medicines.
+Well, it never happened.
+Moisturizers are not medicines.

-Moisturising on healthy skin will help to form a protective barrier against allergens.
-Moisturising on infected skin will not cure the infection.
+Moisturizing on healthy skin will help to form a protective barrier against allergens.
+Moisturizing on infected skin will not cure the infection.